 - The observation of the above Qur’anic and prophetic injunctions are the duty of any Muslim master, so masters should maintain this duty like they protect and take care of their women.

-The Islamic injunctions regarding slavery were not solely concerned with freeing slaves, but were also concerned with destroying the racism dams built.
+The Islamic injunctions regarding slavery were not solely concerned with freeing slaves, but were also concerned with destroying the racism dams built, and stifling the racist mentality.
 We have seen the trial of some nations to free slaves by issuing a judicial decree, but where did this take them?
 Racism, persecution and maltreatment continued in their worst forms for decades.
 Islam targeted the core of the problem and dealt with it.
 The previous injunctions granted slaves social and civil rights that placed them and their masters on an equal footing.
 The Qur’an exhorted the Muslim masters or mistresses to marry from their slaves those who embrace Islam and are righteous.
 It even urged the masters to marry the righteous slaves without giving any regards to their poverty or status.
 It also permitted the non-Muslim slaves to marry from each other.
 Islam gave slaves the right to emancipate themselves through an emancipation pact.
 In this pact, the master grants the slave his or her freedom in return for the accomplishment of a certain task or for a certain amount of money, etc… Allah also ordered the Muslim masters to help their slaves in freeing themselves by paying part [majority of jurists say ⅓] of the due installments determined in the emancipation pact from their own wealth, and this was also an outlet for spending the money of Zakah according to the Qur’an.
 When Muslims adhered to those injunctions, their act was praised by many slaves.
 This made it obvious that these tolerable, generous teachings could never be but divine, especially during that historical period 1400 years ago.
 Almost half of the prophet’s most famous companions were emancipated slaves, and many of the famous scholars from the next generations were also former slaves.

 In addition, emancipating slaves was set as penance for many sins in Islam, like violation of fasting, false murder, violating oaths and vows, etc… For the previous deeds the first compulsory penance is to emancipate a slave.
 The Companions used to emancipate slaves in large numbers seeking Allah’s reward.
 Very few examples of those, as mentioned in “Ma’aref Al-Qur’an” by Imam “Mufti Muhammad Shaf’i”, are: